Ankur251996/trinankur-vsdsquadron-mini-internship/README.md

 Also on verifying the result with the help of a programming calculator we get the no. of instructions as 15, for O1 and n=100.

+Now, again we create a .o file and observe the no. of instructions for ofast, by following the same procedure as we did it for O1.
+So, we will find that the no. of instructions is reduced to 12 as can be depicted from the snapshot.